markh-de/KiVar/README.md

 ###### Default Property Inheritance

-For each assignment target, the state of each Property specified in the Default Choice is used as the **initial value** for _all_ Choices with the same assignment target.
+For each Assignment target, the state of each Property specified in the Default Choice is used as the **initial value** for _all_ Choices with the same Assignment target.

 The following table explains Property state inheritance rules using an example Choice Identifier `B` and some example Property states (with resulting Property states listed with [Property Specifier](#property-specifiers) syntax).